isoleph/cpp_crash/README.md

 - [A Few Words](#few_words)
 - [Installing](#installing)

 Welcome to my C++ Guide!
 I hope that it serves you well whether as a reference guide, a learning material, or both!
-Before we start, just a few short words in the case that you may not know:
+Before we start, just a few short words in the case that you may not know.

 ## A Few Words <a name='few_words'></a>

 C++, unlike Python, is a [compiled](https://en.wikipedia.org/wiki/Compiled_language) rather than [interpreted](https://en.wikipedia.org/wiki/Interpreted_language) programming language.
-Here's a nice graphic from Upwork that explains it:
+This means that unlike Python which goes line by line reading and interpreting your code, C++ will compile all of it into machine language.
+Here's a nice graphic from Upwork that explains the difference between an interpreter and a compiler.

 ![Upwork](https://content-static.upwork.com/blog/uploads/sites/3/2015/06/10132943/Compiled-vs-Interpreted-Languages-Comparison.png)

 In short, saying that C++ is a *compiled language* is is a fancy way of saying that whatever you write in C++ will get translated into machine code that a computer can read.
-If you've ever heard of the [assembly](https://en.wikipedia.org/wiki/Assembly_language) programming language, this is a low-level machine code programming language that C++ can compile into.
+If you've ever heard of the [assembly](https://en.wikipedia.org/wiki/Assembly_language) programming language, assembly is a low-level machine code programming language that C++ can compile into.
 So instead of having to cumbersomely write in assembly, you can write C++ for both efficiency and ease.
+Compilers usually have the added benefit of going through your code and making it more efficient.
+This is one of the advantages of knowing C++!

-Interpreted languages like Python, however, will try to execute commands line by line and create subroutines or modify themselves and *then* translate to machine code.
+Interpreted languages like Python, however, will try to execute commands line by line, create subroutines, modify themselves and *then* translate to machine code.
 You can read more about interpreted vs. compiled languages [here](https://medium.com/@DHGorman/a-crash-course-in-interpreted-vs-compiled-languages-5531978930b6)!

 ## What does that mean for us though?

-If you're familiar with running python through IDLE or through terminal, then you'll know that executing your program can be very easily done by either typing something like `python3 program.py` or by starting the interpreter and importing your program.
+If you're familiar with running python through IDLE or through terminal, then you'll know that executing your program is easy by either typing something like `python3 program.py` or by starting the interpreter and importing your program.

-In C++, however, you don't have immediate access to an in-line interpreter (although [ROOT](https://root.cern.ch/) does a good job).
-So to execute a program in C++, you'll have to write your program and then *compile* it.
-This means you have to translate it into something that is machine readable.
-This is usually done with a command like this in bash:
+In C++, however, you don't have immediate access to an in-line interpreter (although [ROOT](https://root.cern.ch/) does a great job with their [Cling Interpreter](https://github.com/root-project/cling)).
+Because C++ isn't interpreted, this means that to execute a program in C++, you'll have to write your program and then *compile* it.
+This is done with a command to call your compiler, like this in bash:

 ```bash
 g++ -std=c++17 program.cpp -o program